 The Emstrey Report, published in 2015, investigated what had happened in a specific crematorium, but also made recommendations of national significance.
 The Government has since confirmed its focus on ensuring that ashes are available from infant cremations, and that they are returned to parents.

 Following a Government consultation on the issue, the cremation regulations were amended to introduce a statutory definition of ashes.
+Further new regulations added a new section on cremation forms to make applicants aware that in some rare circumstances, such as in the cremation of a stillborn baby, no ashes may be recovered.
 In addition, the Government established a National Cremation Working Group to advise on technical matters related to other proposed reforms, including whether there should be an inspector of crematoria.

-The Federation of Burial and Cremation Authorities and the Institute of Cemetery and Crematorium Management (among others) have a single universally agreed Policy Statement and Best Practice Guidance for infant cremation in England and Wales which require crematoria to recover ashes for families wherever possible.
+The Federation of Burial and Cremation Authorities and the Institute of Cemetery and Crematorium Management (among others) have a single universally agreed Policy Statement and Best Practice Guidance for infant cremation in England and Wales.

 Commons Briefing papers CBP-7731